sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 - `@method`: the [`@method` decorator](../how-to-write-a-contract/how-to-write-a-contract.md#method-decorator) marks a contract method.
 A [public method](https://scrypt.io/scrypt-ts/how-to-write-a-contract/#public-methods) is an entry point to a contract.

-- `assert`: throws an error and fails the contract if its first argument is `false`.
+- `assert`: throws an error and makes the method call fail if its first argument is `false`.
 Here it ensures the passed message hashed to the expected digest.

 ## Contract Deployment & Call